Kislayraj-ai/Shopify-Ecommerce/README.md

    php artisan serve
    ```

-Now, you can access the admin panel at `http://localhost:8000/admin` and the frontend at `http://localhost:8000`.
+Now, you can access the admin panel at `http://localhost:8000/CPH` and the frontend at `http://localhost:8000`.

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and submit a pull request.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.